Skip to content

 A 2021 study published in the Journal of Business Research found that organizational pride was positively associated with job performance, organizational citizenship behaviors, and reduced turnover intentions.
 The effect was particularly strong in customer-facing roles.

 Through years of data analysis across industries, we've identified key factors that contribute to employee pride.
-Let's explore these drivers and how organizations can leverage them.
+These drivers span from daily satisfaction and belonging to leadership trust and confidence in the organization's future.

 At the core of organizational pride is employee satisfaction.
 When workers feel energized and fulfilled, pride naturally follows.